leo-schell/Phase4NLP/README.md

 # Phase4NLP
 Phase 4 Project

-Authors: Leo Shell Villanueva, Rachael McCue, Gliglor Visalev, Russel Blanchard
+Authors: Leo Shell Villanueva, Rachael McCue, Gliglor Vasilev, Russell Blanchard

 This project is an academic exercise for Flatiron School's Data Science Phase 4 group project.
 From this point forward, we will treat this notebook as Data Scientists presenting to Apple Marketing Executives.